 Disaster Relief Information

-UnitedHealthcare is deeply concerned for the health, safety and wellbeing of individuals who may be affected by Hurricane Michael.
-The company has taken the following actions as part of its commitment to supporting members and others in Florida, Alabama and Georgia, who might be affected by the storm:
+UnitedHealthcare is deeply concerned for the health, safety and well-being of its members who may be affected by the ongoing floods in numerous Midwestern states.
+The company has taken the following actions:

-- Help finding a network care provider, early refills: Members who need help finding a care provider in the UnitedHealthcare network or obtaining early prescription refills can call customer care at the number located on the back of their health plan ID cards.
-No matter where members are, they can access UnitedHealthcare’s national network of providers.
-Visit myuhc.com® for a full list of network providers.
+- Help Finding a Network Care Provider, Early Refills: Plan participants who need help finding a care provider in the UnitedHealthcare network or obtaining early prescription refills can call customer care at the number located on the back of their health plan ID cards.

-- Help for members who may have misplaced their ID cards: Call 866-633-2446, 8 a.m.-8 p.m. (in the local time zone), Monday through Friday.
+Misplaced your ID card?
+Call 866-633-2446, 8 a.m.-8 p.m. (in the local time zone), Monday through Friday.
 People enrolled in Medicaid, employer-sponsored and individual health plans (except Medicare) who have a smartphone can download the free Health4Me app, which provides instant access to their ID card, network care providers, their personal health benefits and more.
 The Health4Me app is available as a free download at the Apple iTunes App StoreOpens a new window and the Android Market on Google PlayOpens a new window.

 - Free emotional-support help line: The toll-free number, 866-342-6892, will be open 24 hours a day, 7 days a week, for as long as necessary.
 The service is free of charge and open to anyone, including individuals who are not UnitedHealthcare members.